 CyberGhost is a serious contender in the VPN market and has many desirable features, like advanced security, a large number of servers in a global setting, torrenting support and user-friendly interfaces online and on the apps.

 However, the ad-blocker is not effective, and there is no support for Chromebooks.
 Server speeds can also be slow for servers in distant countries.
-Pricing is reasonable, with a cost of $2.75 per month on a three-year subscription plan.
+Pricing is reasonable, with a cost of $2.19 per month on a two-year subscription plan.